plish-plash/mythos/README.md

 ## Structure

-- Root crate is the kernel.
+- Root crate is a binary that combines the bootloader, the kernel, and the user partition to create a bootable disk image.
-- `os-runner` is a binary that combines the bootloader, the kernel, and the user partition to create a bootable disk image.
+- `kernel` is the OS itself.
 - `drivers` contain libraries used by the kernel for interfacing with hardware.
 - `libraries` contain other libraries, notably a custom std for userspace.
 - `programs` contains userspace programs.